Mobile-Friendly Responsive Design

 How many people do you know that can't be without their phone?
 Mobile phone usage is increasing dramatically daily and it doesn't look like it's going to slow down anytime soon.
 Advice Media states that more than 75% of your website visitors access your site from a mobile device.
 If your website isn't responsive, you're losing out on a huge potential market.

-- It is estimated that by 2019 more than 9 billion people will use mobile phones.
+- It is estimated that more than 9 billion people use mobile phones.

 5. Positive User Experience.